Schrodinger’s Catwalk: The Paradox of Empowerment in Fashion

 The attributions to empowerment in fashion has been one sided so far.

 Not many brands acknowledge how they’re empowered in return by the genuine appeal for the marginalised people.
 Don’t want to point out any one particular designer brand name but their media buddies are all writing tales about how those who once sold you misogyny, objectification, sexism and body ideals are apparently disgusted with selves and are the new saviours of this society.
 Fuck y’all.
 The same fashion folks are the ones who created these problems in the first place.
 They’re the same ones who did the damage.
 They’re the same ones who sold toxic ideas of beauty and NO, they don’t deserve a medal for the damage correction happening right now.
-The world knows that it’s nothing but new ways to make PROFITS.

 Ethics are reduced to a marketing tool to make people buy more.

-The truth is, in recent times well known corporations have taken a mighty fall.
+In recent times well known corporations have taken a mighty fall.
 Well known fashion personalities have reported losses and in an attempt to figure out new ways to make profits – the fashion industry equated elitist wealthy splurges with social responsibility thereby shadowing actual values and reducing the marginalised sections to under-credited marketing tool.

 Ethical lifestyle is now an accessory to make an elitist statement.

 You only carry Vegan bags & if that made you feel like some saviour of this planet or entitled, remember… you’re just well-off, not wealthy enough to fill your BMW with vegan petrol.
 A petrochemical industry tycoon who shops 20 different trends for one season, is making a socially ethical statement by wearing that 100% organic cotton kurta as opposed to the poor kid whose only occasion wear was that red kurta, more likely a sweatshop knockoff.
 The same elites who built this capitalist system are ethically concerned about how the lower middle class buy cheap goods manufactured at sweatshops.
-Elites at PETA are cribbing about that poor farmer using an ox to transport his goods whereas only humans from movers & packers were tortured when the urban elite relocated.
+Elites at PETA are cribbing about that poor farmer using an ox to transport his goods whereas only house sparrows were wiped away when the urban elite drove cars.
 The upper caste doesn’t eat meat & it’s socially established that lower caste’s traditional diet made of beef is unethical.
 Regular folks cannot afford nutrition rich vegan diet or turmeric dyed organic Kurta.
 Capitalism surpasses its own unethical standards when it commercialised ethics by targeting collective conscience, planting ideas of what’s ethical and setting a price tag so high to establish that being socially ethical is a luxury not everyone can afford.
 Amusing how cynical elitist egos are disguised as socially concerned personas!
 Reality check: The vegan bag you could afford is your privilege, not favour to this mankind.
 You’re intellectually wealthy the day you can consume less & think about equitable distribution of resources.

 REDUCE/REUSE/RECYCLE is the key, and when you’re really helping your environment, what you’re taking away from earth shouldn’t be more than what you’re giving back… Else, the MEDIA-HYPED organically grown hand spun blah blah blah follows last, and has almost negligible influence in saving this planet as opposed to the extent it’s required to exploit this planet in order to buy those pricey ethical clothes of yours.
 They’ll tell you how ethical denims can save up to 1000 litres of water as opposed to regular ones.
 But consumers also deserve to know the 100000000 litres of water consumed by the company in everyday operations & productions.
 The damage correction figures are rather deceiving.